sreeramRJ/airline_booking_prediction_classification/README.md

 ## Goal

 One of the main problems we face at travel is identifying users that will eventually book a trip to an advertised destination.
-In this challenge, you are tasked to build a classifier to predict the conversion likelihood of a user based on previous search events, with emphasis on the feature engineering and evaluation part.
+Here, we try to build a classifier to predict the conversion likelihood of a user based on previous search events.

 ## Data

-You are provided with two sample data sets
+We have two sample data sets

 - `events.csv.gz` - A sample of events collected from an online travel agency, containing:
   * `ts` - the timestamp of the event